AshwinDeshpande96/AshwinDeshpande96/README.md

 I am a Data Scientist with a Master's Degree in Computer Science from University of Illinois at Chicago.

-My interests are in 📊 Data Science, 📈 ML Research and developing full-stack data products.
+My interests are in 📊 Data Science, 📈 ML Research and system design.

 - 🔭 I’m currently working on:
   * 🗪 Speech based Conversational Recommender System using Knowledge Graphs